jcortizronda/Traccar/README.md

 NOTE:
  - Change the network flag as you want
  - Change -v directories as you want
-I like to create volume for templates folder, so I can modify them easily for notifications
+I like to create volume for templates folder, so I can modify them easily for notifications.
+Here I leave templates folder.
+Inside it, Short notifications are for Telegram and Messages, and Full notifications are for Email

+- Before using telegram notifications, you have to configure it at traccar.xml with an operational Telegram Bot.
+Later, you can use notifications for each users.
+  Add to each user its telephone number, with international format(+XX).
+Then each user has to start bot in order to receive notifications.